GarrettBeatty/doublecube.gg/README.md

 # Backgammon .NET

-A complete implementation of the classic Backgammon board game in .NET, following the traditional rules of the game.
+A complete implementation of the classic Backgammon board game in .NET, with support for console play, AI simulation, and **multiplayer via SignalR**.

 ## Project Structure